 The question is, how much of this music is actually “mine”?

 I have struggled for years to articulate why I like the music descending from Africa so much better than the music descending from Europe.
 I’m a typical American in this respect.
 Every genre that the mainstream enjoys takes its rhythms and loop structures from the African diaspora: rock, hip-hop, and EDM, of course, but country too, and pop, which blends together all of the above.
 The music academy remains firmly rooted in the Western European classical tradition, but even in Europe, popular music is dominated by loops of heavy percussion.
 Why?

 Timothy Brennan gives a compelling answer in his book Secular Devotion: Afro-Latin Music and Imperial Jazz.
-Brennan says that white dudes like me are so attracted to the African diaspora because it’s a way for me to unconsciously enact traditional African religious practices, and in so doing, resist Judeo-Christian morality and industrial capitalism.
+White dudes like me are attracted to the music of the African diaspora because it’s a way for us to unconsciously enact traditional African religious practices.
+And why would we want to do enact African religious practice?
+Because it helps us resist Judeo-Christian morality and industrial capitalism.